"Man of wisdom": Mercy Chinwo's hubby breaks silence amid her saga with Eezeetee

-Mercy Chinwe's Husband Reacts Amid Her Fall Out With Ex-manager: "The Righteous Are Never Forsaken"
+Mercy Chinwo's Husband Reacts Amid Her Fallout With Ex-manager: "The Righteous Are Never Forsaken"

 - The singer and her ex-manager have been having a long-running battle about money and other issues while she was signed to his record label